 Polar bears live and breed entirely in the far north they live their whole lives above the northern tree line in the Arctic.
 They feed mainly on seals and are regarded more as a marine mammal than a land mammal as they hunt largely at the edge of sea-ice where wind, currents and tides provide open areas of the sea, so attracting their prey.
 Some populations retreat south when the winter sea-ice breaks up spending the summer months on land while others retreat north following the ice edge.

-Polar bears are the world's largest predator with only the Kodiak bear (a subspecies of brown bears) coming near to the same size.
+Polar bears are the world's largest land predator with only the Kodiak bear (a subspecies of brown bears) coming near to the same size.
 Polar bears are dangerous to humans and there have been a number of fatal attacks, though such attacks are quite rare as polar bears live in remote isolated regions where they don't often come into contact with people.
 The relatively few people who do live or visit where polar bears are found are usually well aware of the possibility of encounters and know how to deal with it.

 Polar Bear Adaptations: